Kecbm/Kecbm/README.md

 - 🎨 Front end: HTML, CSS, JavaScript, Typescript, React
 - ⚙️ Back end: Node.js, .NET, Python
 - 💾 Database: Postgres, MongoDB, MySQL, SQL Server
-- 🛠️ Ops: Jenkins, Docker, Git, Kubernetes
+- 🛠️ Ops: AI, Jenkins, Docker, Git, Kubernetes

 <!-- Use the Dev.to api for get status -->
 As a content creator on DEV Community, I share insights on careers, problem-solving, and growth in technology, with over 24 published articles, 14,300 views, and 3,600 followers.